 The Pharisees of Jesus’ day were unmatched in their religious adherence.
 In accordance with the tithing laws, they tithed even the spices in their spice cabinets, counting off every tenth cumin seed for a tithe.
 Yet, they neglected the weightier things of the law: mercy and compassion.
 What did Jesus have to say to them?
 “Woe to you…Hypocrites! …you are like white washed tombs, which outwardly appear beautiful, but within are full of dead people’s bones and all uncleanness.”
 (Matthew 23:27)

 Do you think your name on the church roles means you are safe?
 Do you think just because you go to church every Sunday you get a pass?
 Think again!
-Thomas Manton in his classic commentary on James said, “to be less evil, at the best, but will procure you a cooler place in hell.”
+Thomas Manton, in his classic commentary on James, said, “to be less evil, at the best, will procure you a cooler place in hell.”
 Such language is hyperbole, and it is true that our salvation is by grace alone.
 But, make no mistake about it, our salvation ought to entail good works.
-The seed implanted in our hearts on the basis of our salvation was planted there to grow, blossom, and produce good works.
+The seed implanted in our hearts, on the basis of our salvation, was planted there to grow, blossom, and produce good works.